Obi-Nnamdi/NPR-Studio/README.md

 ## Usage
 ### Normal Execution
-All built executable files (i.e. UNIX executable, MacOSX .app) can be clicked on to open the application, but unix executable file.
+All built executable files (i.e. UNIX executable, MacOSX .app) can be clicked on to open the application.
 Models can be loaded from the application GUI.

 Note that for a MacOSX app, the models/presets/renders directories are inside of the app itself (found by clicking "show package contents" on the app).